How Democratic Is the American Constitution?: Problem-solving effectiveness

 Data from Patterns of Democracy (Yale University Press, 1999) by Arend Lijphart is presented in an appendix, which ranks the U.S. on a best-to-worst scale among a varying number of countries.
 Ranked criteria include economic growth, unemployment, inflation, economic inequality, women's representation, energy efficiency, incarceration rates, social spending, voter turnout, and foreign aid.
-Not all analysts would agree with Dahl that all of these criteria are appropriate measures of government effectiveness, and in some cases, there are political disagreements on whether a given indicator should be higher or lower.
+Not all analysts would agree; with Dahl that all of the criteria are appropriate measures of government effectiveness, and in some cases, there are political disagreements on whether a given indicator should be higher or lower.
 In the rankings that are given, the United States is in the best third of one, the middle third of six, and the bottom third of eight.

-Dahl states that difference in size, diversity, and economic affluence make attributing good performance on these measures to government effectiveness too difficult.
-He does describe American performance as "mediocre," and concludes that changing the United States Constitution to a system resembling one of the other stable democracies would not necessarily negatively impact government performance.
+Dahl states that difference in size, diversity, and economic affluence make attributing good performance on those measures to government effectiveness too difficult.
+He describes American performance as "mediocre" and concludes that changing the US Constitution to a system resembling one of the other stable democracies would not necessarily negatively impact government performance.